goepp/graphseg/README.md

 install.packages("graphseg")
 ```

-- Alternatively, the development version of the package can be downloaded from
+- Alternatively, the development version of the package can be downloaded from this repo:
 ```
 # install.packages("remotes")
 remotes::install_github("goepp/graphseg")